 DAF Query Stacks and Standards

-The DAF Candidate Standards and the corresponding analysis is present in the Appendix .
-After performing the necessary environment scans, industry feedback and feedback from the HITSC DAF will be specifying two different Query Stacks for Document Metadata based Access to data.
+The DAF Candidate Standards and the corresponding analysis is documented in the DAF IHE white paper.
+After performing the necessary environment scans, obtaining industry feedback, and HITSC feedback.
+DAF will be specifying two different Query Stacks for Document Metadata based access to data.
 The first one is called is the SOAP Query Stack and the second one is called the RESTful Query Stack.
-The names SOAP and RESTful were chosen based on the bindings and packaging that is used to transport security information, query structures and query results which may be reused across both Query Stacks as appropriate.
+The names SOAP and RESTful were chosen based on the bindings and packaging that is used to transport security information, query structures and query results..
 The diagram below shows the abstract model and the query stacks to be used.

 While there are many vendor systems who have implemented the SOAP Query Stack, many of the newer platforms and systems are using RESTful Query Stacks.
 In order to enable these systems to interoperate and provide an eco-system where queries can thrive DAF will be specifying the following